byemaxx/MetaTree/doc/USER_MANUAL.md

 - If fewer than 2 samples remain in either group after filtering, the statistical test is skipped.

 ### 7.2.
 Hypothesis Testing
-MetaTree uses the **Wilcoxon Rank Sum Test** (Mann-Whitney U test) to determine if there is a significant difference between two independent groups.
+MetaTree uses the **Wilcoxon Rank Sum Test (Mann–Whitney U test)** to determine whether two independent groups differ significantly in their distributions.

-- **Small Sample Size (Total samples $\le$ 10)**: An **Exact Method** is used, calculating the exact probability by enumerating all possible combinations.
+-   **Exact Method (Combined observations ≤ 12)**: When the total number of observations across both groups is small, MetaTree computes the **exact p-value** by enumerating all possible group label assignments and calculating the exact distribution of the U statistic.

+-   **Normal Approximation (Combined observations > 12)**: For larger datasets, MetaTree applies the **normal approximation** to the Mann–Whitney U distribution.
+Included steps are:
+      - computing the U statistic
+      - applying tie correction
+      - applying continuity correction
-- **Large Sample Size (Total samples > 10)**: A **Normal Approximation** is applied.
-This involves calculating the U statistic, correcting for ties, converting to a Z-score, and deriving the p-value from the standard normal distribution.
+      - converting U to a Z-score
+      - obtaining the p-value from the standard normal distribution.

 ### 7.3.
 Effect Size
 **Cohen's d** is calculated to quantify the magnitude of the difference.
 It represents the standardized difference between the two group means, using a pooled standard deviation that accounts for the sample sizes and variances of both groups.